zitcher/NewsScraper/README.md

 # NewsScraper
-Scraper for the NYT and the Gaurdian
+Scraper for the NYT and the Gaurdian in python using their respective apis.